Cyberbit-7/alohomora/README.md

 ### Step 5b
 Open up a new tab, then click the "window" icon to resize the window, then click it again to reach fullscreen.
 You are now fully booted into Alohomora.

-### Try and take 5 minutes to read the whole guide.
-This will save you a lot of time and suffering, and will teach you how to utilize the Alohomora to it's full potential.
-If you want to play Fortnite, read the guide.

 ## Sigining into your Google Account

-### Sigining into Google accounts regularly is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
+### Sigining into Google accounts normally is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
 However, the process is still very simple.

 ### Step 1c
 Navigate to a new tab, where all the Alohomora shortcuts are located.